litunt/bet-helper-lite/README.md

 - before calculation data is displayed as table: coefficients as columns and bet websites as rows
 - when data changes show visually - cell with coeff number changes color to green when increases, red when decreases
 - count average according to coefficient steps and display it later

-- according to some situations employee must close trading - sound and notification sould be displayed
+- !according to some situations employee must close trading - sound and notification should be displayed (this should be always checked every time the request to the website is being made and then istead of coefficients corresponding warning should be sent to client side)

 ## Application 2 - API to save data
+- client side (all the possible notifications etc.)
+- server creates request to Application 1 to get current coefficient data and/or notification
+- when data received it is being 1. displayed on client side 2. saved to logs 3. saved to database
+- classical REST style application with Controllers, Services and Repositories